mmrahneshin/mmrahneshin.github.io/content/authors/admin/_index.md

 I’m a BSc Computer Engineering student at Ferdowsi University of Mashhad with a strong focus on AI, machine learning, and data structures.
 My undergraduate project explores predictive maintenance for VRLA batteries using deep learning.

 I’ve led national-level programming contests as the Exercise Design Team Lead for Dataleague and developed “Sepehr,” an automatic scoring system for evaluating algorithmic problems.
-My work also includes projects in transfer learning, seizure classification, and intelligent agents.
+My work also includes projects in transfer learning, seizure classification, and game-playing agents.

 As a Teaching Assistant for Data Structures and Algorithm Design over five semesters, I enjoy sharing knowledge and mentoring others.
-I’m driven by building intelligent systems and creating tools that bridge research and education.
+I’m especially interested in applying AI to practical problems and building tools that support learning and research.